JosBogan/sei-project-3/README.md

 We took the approach of trying to get as much work done off the computer as we possibly could.

 1. We spent the first half a day brainstoriming and coming up with project ideas.
-2. After settling on our idea we begin to build up our back end models on a whiteboard.
+2. After settling on our idea we began to build up our back end models on a whiteboard.
 3. We wireframed the user journey and each of the pages that we wanted to include.
-4. One of our group (Abigail Foreman) then mocked up some prototype designs in Indesign/Illustrator
+4. One of our group (Abigail Foreman) then mocked up some prototype designs in Indesign/Illustrator.
 5. We next started on the back end.
-With our focus on building out the models, views and controllers.
+With our focus on building out the models, views, controllers and testing.
-6. At the same time one of us worked on Testing.
-7. After the first four days our back end was built out to the extent that we felt comfortable starting on the front end.
+6. After the first four days our back end was built out to the extent that we felt comfortable starting on the front end.
-8. At first we simply got the functionality to work on the front end and then once the correct data was being pulled through and most of the functionality was present we moved onto styling and design, attempting to replicate the prototype designs using a combination of Bulma and custom styling.
+7. At first we simply got the functionality to work on the front end and then once the correct data was being pulled through and most of the functionality was present we moved onto styling and design, attempting to replicate the prototype designs using a combination of Bulma and custom styling.

 ![Wireframe](src/assets/readme/wireframe.JPG)
 ![Designs](src/assets/readme/designs.png)